Tejaswireddyallam/GDPFall2024-Group2/README.md

 Today I have attended workshop and learned APA Citing.
 I have done some research regarding telemedicine project in google scholar and gone through some articles regarding project.

+I attended a workshop today and got to know how to cite the research paper.
+Discussed about the client meetings.
+I have done some research regarding the citations.